offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * node taints: hard and soft requirements for which nodes a pod *can't* run on.
  * node affinity: hard and soft requirements for which nodes a pod *can* and *can't* run on.

-These mechanisms are documented in further detail in the sub-sections below.
+These mechanisms are documented in further detail in the subsections below.

 #### Node Selectors